Gypsonictops: Gypsonictops illuminatus

 Described by J. A. Lillegraven in 1969.
-It inhabited Earth during the Maastrichtian, and fossils have been found in the Hell Creek Formation, in the United States, as well as in various paleontological sites in Canada.
+It lived during the Maastrichtian, and fossils have been found in the Hell Creek Formation, in the United States, as well as in various paleontological sites in Canada.

 Gypsonictops lewisi

 Described by A. Sahni in 1972.
 It lived during the Campanian.
 Fossils of the species have been found in the Judith River Formation, Montana.
 G. lewisi is one of the species with more typical characteristics of the placental s of the genus, such as the fusion of a small metaconid with a long protoconid, or a small talonid with two cusps.
 On the other hand, the premolar es are not as molarized as in other species of the genus.
 They usually used to weigh over fifty gram s.
 The species name is dedicated to the Captain Meriwether Lewis, a celebrated American explorer.

 Gypsonictops petersoni

 Described in 1929 by G. G. Simpson, who named the species "Euangelistes petersoni" and wrongly classified it within the infraclass Marsupialia.
 It is known with certainty that they inhabited the planet during the Maastrichtian, but it is possible that they could have survived the Cretaceous-Paleogene mass extinction and lived until the Danian.
 The holotype of this species is in the Carnegie Museum of Natural History and it is a lower jaw that had been badly damaged.
 Another specimen, preserved at Yale University, has been described by up to five different names.
 In case there was not enough controversy on the subject, in 1973, Clemens stated that G. petersoni was the same species as G. hypoconus.